 The AIA encourages submissions with a wide variety of support materials – letters/testimonials from program participants, images of projects, etc. All submissions must be sent as a single PDF file.
 Submissions should consist of knowledge gained from experience and be immediately applicable to a task at hand.

-Submissions should be sent as a single PDF file not exceeding 7 MB to email@example.com by 11:59 PM Eastern Time on December 11, 2013.
+Submissions should be sent as a single PDF file not exceeding 7 MB to email@example.com.

 Submission materials must include the following and be presented in this order: